rasheika/Blue-Cafe-Payroll-System/README.md

-# Blue Cafe Payroll System
+# BLUE CAFE PAYROLL SYSTEM
 This program is an Electronic Payroll System created for Blue Cafe and functions mainly to:

 - Add Employee Information